-NOTE: The KPIs above suffice to determine the location of a set of sensors, so that these sensors can provide coordinated sensing results (from RF-sensors) and sensing measurement data (from non-RF sensors) from which can successfully be associated with objects in motion.
-Otherwise sensing data acquired from different perspectives could be effectively impossible to correlate.

-Editor's Note: the KPIs in this table and in the rest of this use case have to be aligned.

-[P.R.5.19.6-2] The 5G system shall allow an authorized AS to discover a sensing group of UEs in the proximity of the UE that is requesting the service from the AS.
+[P.R.5.19.6-2] Based on 3rd party request, the 5G system shall be able to discover a sensing group in the proximity of the UE that is requesting the service from the AS.

-NOTE: This requirement assumes that a UE requests an AS to discover a set of UEs that have sensing functions that can provide sensing results from RF sensors and sensing measurement data from non-RF sensors to that AS.
+NOTE: This requirement assumes that a UE requests an AS to discover a set of sensing group members that have sensing functions that can provide sensing.